trinodb/trino/docs/src/main/sphinx/object-storage/file-system-s3.md

 * - `s3.http-proxy`
   - URL of a HTTP proxy server to use for connecting to S3.
 * - `s3.http-proxy.secure`
-  - Set to `true` to enable HTTPS for the proxy server..
+  - Set to `true` to enable HTTPS for the proxy server.
+* - `s3.retry-mode`
+  - Specifies how the AWS SDK attempts retries.
+Default value is `LEGACY`.
+    Other allowed values are `STANDARD` and `ADAPTIVE`.
+The `STANDARD` mode includes a standard set of errors that are retried. `ADAPTIVE` mode is experimental, which includes the functionality of `STANDARD` mode and includes automatic client-side throttling.
+* - `s3.max-error-retries`
+  - Specifies maximum number of retries the client will make on errors.
+    Defaults to `10`.
 :::

 ## Authentication